-Designed for commercial or in-home use, the Sole TT8 treadmill is a leader both in the home and in small gym settings.
+Designed for commercial or residential use, the Sole TT8 treadmill is a leader both in the home and in small gym settings.

 The specs for the Sole TT8 treadmill are: